b-inary/wasm-postflop/README.md

 ## Why WASM Postflop?

-The GTO (Game Theory Optimal) solver has become an indispensable tool for poker studies.
+The GTO (Game Theory Optimal) solver has become an indispensable tool for poker research.
-Unfortunately, however, there exists a high barrier to trying out the GTO solver: the need to purchase expensive commercial software.
+However, unfortunately, there is a high barrier to trying out the GTO solver: the need to purchase expensive commercial software.
-This project aims to overcome this situation by developing a free and open-source GTO solver.
+This project aims to overcome this situation by developing a free, open-source GTO solver.

 Please note that this project does not intend to *replace* commercial GTO solvers.
 They are great software, and it is not easy to create a new one that can compete with them.
-This project intends to make it easier for more people to use the GTO solver.
+This project intends to make the GTO solver more easily accessible to a broader audience.

 ### Features